JCU Campus Parking FAQs

 Will an annual pass for Nguma-bada be valid in Bebegu Yumba (or vice versa)?

-Yes, parking permits can be used across both campuses.
+Yes, JCU student and staff parking permits are valid across both campuses.

 When is the parking permit or casual paid parking required?